-Greedy Embeddings for Trees
+3 Greedy Embeddings for Trees

-In this chapter, we provide the first non-trivial examples of graphs that admit no greedy embedding into the Euclidean plane.
-We prove a combinatorial condition that guarantees non-embeddability and this condition provides a certificate for non-embeddability that can be verified in linear time.
+In this section, we give the first examples of graphs of degree at most 3 that admit no greedy embedding into the Euclidean plane.
+We also prove a combinatorial condition that guarantees non-embeddability and this condition provides a certificate for non-embeddability that can be verified in linear time.
 We use this result to construct graphs that can be greedily embedded into the Euclidean plane, but for which no spanning tree admits such an embedding.